eyob12/Deep_infrared_and_visible_image_fusion/README.md

-# Cross Domain Deep Blur Simulation and Detection Network for Infrared and Visible Image Fusion
+# A Deep Learning and Image Enhancement Based Pipeline for Infrared and Visible Image Fusion

 This is a pytorch implementation for Infrared and Visible Image Fusion, python version 3.7